-Retirement is coming soon, and you know you should be excited.
-But some of us have so many questions and concerns about retirement that we’re more nervous than anything else.
+Retirement is just around the corner, and you should be excited.
+But some of us have many questions and concerns about retirement causing us to feel more nervous than anything else.

-A personalized financial plan is the roadmap to your comfortable, stress-free retirement.
-You can know your benefits inside-out and be clever about taxes and investments.
-But if you don’t have a map for navigating your retirement, you’ll never feel confident along the way.
+A personalized financial plan is the roadmap to your comfortable retirement.
+You can know your benefits inside-out and be clever about taxes and investments, but if you don’t have a roadmap for navigating your retirement, you’ll never feel confident along the way.

-Having a plan is essential for any major life decision, and navigating your retirement with wisdom and confidence is certainly part of a major life decision!
+Having a plan is essential for any major life transition, and navigating your retirement with wisdom and confidence is certainly part of a major life transition!

 OK, let’s move on…